Shostka city, Ukraine

 Author: Sergey Yakhnyuk

-The same is with the plant “Zvezda” (“Star”) - it is the only one in Ukraine which produces armament for artillery and tanks.
+The situation is the same with the plant “Zvezda” - it is the only plant in Ukraine producing armament for artillery and tanks.

 Shostka city, Ukraine photos